Meet the black Americans going home to China

 "When my mother opened the door and told me that dinner is ready, other kids would be very surprised," Paula says.
 "Sometimes, they'd start using racial slurs."

-Madison's father was African-American and left her mother when she was three.
+Madison's father was African-Jamaican and left her mother when she was three.

 "My mother always looked sad because she was away from her family," she says.
 "I've known for my whole life that my grandfather is Chinese.
 I thought helping my mother find her family would make her happy."

-Note: This article was updated on December 27, 2016 to correctly identify the heritage of Paula Madison's father, and to correct a quote at Madison's request.